microsoft/code-with-engineering-playbook/docs/source-control/git-guidance/readme.md

 git push --set-upstream origin feature/feature-name
 ```

-Once the feature branch is pushed to the remote repository it is visible to anyone with access to the code.
+Once the feature branch is pushed to the remote repository, it is visible to anyone with access to the code.

 ### Merging